 Year Planner with Pockets

-There’s always the odd pieces of paper or notes you want to keep with the teacher planner.
+There’s always the odd pieces of paper or notes you want to keep with your favorite planner for teachers.
 Pockets or pouches on the inside of the front cover or pocket dividers keep these notes together and handy for when you need it.

 Month and Year Planner Sections